Bernado6/test-repository/README.md

 # test-repository
-This is my first repository
+This ia a new edit from my computer